 Clinical indications for HFOV include:

 HFOV is used in the treatment of acute lung injury and acute respiratory distress.
 The goal of HFOV is to provide respiratory support while avoiding the alveoli stretching and barotrauma that occurs with conventional ventilation.
-HFOV provides lung protection to children with deteriorating gas exchange who require increased ventilatory support.
+HFOV provides lung protection to pediatric patients with deteriorating gas exchange who require increased ventilatory support.

 Essential terms include: